$\tau$-Functions, Birkhoff Factorizations and Difference Equations: Multi-component fermions and semi-infinite wedge space

 The $Q_{a}$ are unitary for the standard bilinear form of $F^{(n)}$:

-The fermionic translation operators belong to the central extension of the loop group $\tildeGLn$ (acting on $F^{(n)}$).
-They are lifts of commuting elements of the non extended loop group, see for instance \cite{MR97c:58061}, Proposition 5.3.4.
-We indicate these elements of the loop group also by $Q_{a}$, and we have
+The fermionic translation operators belong to the central extension of the loop group $\widetilde{\rm GL}_n$ (acting on~$F^{(n)}$).
+They are lifts of commuting elements of the non-centrally extended loop group, see for instance \cite[Proposition~5.3.4]{MR97c:58061}.
+We have

-The group generated by $Q_{a}, a=0,1,\dots, n-1$, contains a subgroup of elements of total degree zero, generated by the translation operators $T_{s}=Q_{s}Q_{s-1}\inv$, $s=1,2,\dots,n$, of degree $\delta_{s}-\delta_{s-1}$.
+The group generated by $Q_{a}$, $a=0,1,\dots, n-1$, contains a subgroup of elements of total degree zero, generated by the translation operators $T_{s}=Q_{s}Q_{s-1}\inv$, $s=1,2,\dots,{n-1}$, of degree $\delta_{s}-\delta_{s-1}$.
 Another set of generators for this subgroup is also useful: define